The page covers:

 Ripa Romea was mainly populated by seamen, pilgrims, merchants and by the Roman Jews, whose synagogue (with a fine loggia) was in a little alley.
 In the XVth century proper harbour facilities began to be built at Ripa Grande, downstream of this neighbourhood, still on the right bank.

-(left) Musei Vaticani: "Apoxyomenos" (Scraper); (right) Museo Nazionale Romano: Greek inscription on the tombstone of Pomponius, archon (leader) of a synagogue, perhaps in Trastevere (IIIrd century AD)
+(left) Musei Vaticani: "Apoxyomenos" (Scraper), see a bronze "Apoxyomenos" from Ephesus in Vienna; (right-above) Museo Nazionale Romano: Greek inscription on the tombstone of Pomponius, archon (leader) of a synagogue, perhaps in Trastevere (IIIrd century AD); (right-below) Musei Vaticani: tombstone from the Jewish Cemetery outside Porta Portese

 (left) Casa dei Ponziani at the corner between Via dei Salumi and Via dei Vascellari; (centre) S. Andrea dei Vascellari; (right) coat of arms of the Ponziani (above) and a detail of the lintel of the church (below)